World Surf League

 The World Surf League (WSL) is the governing body for professional surfers and is dedicated to showcasing the world's best talent in a variety of progressive formats.
-The World Surf League was originally known as the International Professional Surfing founded by Fred Hemmings and Randy Rarick in 1976.
+The WSL was originally known as International Professional Surfing (IPS), founded by Fred Hemmings and Randy Rarick in 1976.
 IPS created the first world circuit of pro surfing events.
-In 1983 the Association of Surfing Pros took over management of the world circuit.
+In 1983, the Association of Surfing Pros (ASP) took over management of the world circuit.
 In 2013, the ASP was acquired by ZoSea, backed by Paul Speaker, Terry Hardy, and Dirk Ziff.
 At the start of the 2015 season, the ASP changed its name to the World Surf League.

+As of December 2017, the WSL had more than 6.5 million Facebook fans, surpassing more established sports such as the National Hockey League, the Association of Tennis Professionals and Major League Soccer.
+Sports Business Journal reported that 28 million hours of WSL digital video content were consumed during the 2017 season, making WSL the third most watched sport online in the United States behind NFL and NBA.
+In January 2018, Forbes reported that the WSL had signed an exclusive deal for digital broadcast rights, with Facebook, worth $30 million over two years.

 Sophie Goldschmidt was appointed as WSL CEO on 19 July 2017.
 Paul Speaker had stepped down as CEO on 11 January 2017, and Dirk Ziff acted as the interim WSL CEO until Goldschmidt's appointment.

-As of December 2017, the WSL had more than 6.5 million Facebook fans, surpassing more established sports such as the National Hockey League, the Association of Tennis Professionals and Major League Soccer.
-Sports Business Journal reported that 28 million hours of WSL digital video content were consumed during the 2017 season, making WSL the third most watched sport online in United States behind NFL and NBA.

-In January 2018, Forbes reported that the WSL had signed an exclusive deal for digital broadcast rights, with Facebook, worth $30 million over two years.

-Erik Logan, Former Oprah Winfrey Network (OWN) President and Executive Vice President at Harpo Studios, was appointed as WSL CEO on 14 January 2020.
+Erik Logan, former Oprah Winfrey Network (OWN) president and executive vice president at Harpo Studios, was appointed as WSL CEO on 14 January 2020.
+Logan exited his position as CEO on 29 June 2023.
+On 11 April 2024, Ryan Crosby was announced as CEO, effective 13 May 2024.